gpadolina/DeepLearning-notes/DeepLearning/Fundamentals of Machine Learning.md

 #### Feature engineering
 *Feature engineering* is the process of using your own knowledge about the data and about the machine-learning algorithm at hand to make the algorithm work better by applying hardcoded transformations to the data before it goes into the model.

+The essence of feature engineering: making a problem easier by expressing it in a simpler way.
+It usually requires understanding the problem in depth.
+Fortunately, modern deep learning removes the need for most feature engineering because neural networks are capable of automatically extracting useful features from raw data.